Peer-Stevens/peer/README.md

 # Peer

-Day-to-day navigation app for the blind and visually impaired for iOS and Android.
+Explorative navigation app for the blind and visually impaired for iOS and Android.

 ## Setup